SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 [stream language="RO" videoId="485443235/ad08ba7339"  /]
 [/video-vimeo]

-In java `equals()` method is used to compare equality of two Objects.
+The `equals()` method is used to determine if two objects are equal.

 ```java
 Car firstCar = new Car("TESLA", "MODEL S");